Psychology Scholarships and Funding Opportunities

 James and Catherine Steinmetz Graduate Scholarship

-Criteria: The Steinmetz scholarship is awarded to graduate students in experimental psychology, studying neuroscience, within the College of Liberal Arts & Social Sciences.
+Criteria: Graduate students in experimental psychology, studying neuroscience, within the College of Liberal Arts & Social Sciences

 Award Amount: Varies